c-zhenhao/gobyexample/README.md

 - Sunday
   - Start frontend and render data by calling API
+  - Add more endpoints
     - Learn about Gin + JWT for user authentication?
-  - Add more endpoints
-    - User authentication
+    - User CRUD (maybe if got time)
     - Update backend

 - Monday